AlhasanAlkhatib/Plotting-a-Real-Time-Analog-signal--temperature--/README.md

 # Plotting-a-Real-Time-Analog-signal-(temperature)-
+This project consists of two parts
--C codes-(ARM CORTEX M4 TM4C123G microcontroller)
+-Embedded C code-(ARM CORTEX-M4 TM4C123G microcontroller)
 used to read and process an analog signal(temperature value, but can be another analog signal) from PE3 and then Sending it to PC using Serial port-UART through PA0 PA1

 -C# code-(Windows form application)